-Statisticians have shown that people with elevated levels of LDL cholesterol, are more likely to develop clogged arteries and coronary artery disease (Heart, Lung & Circulation, March 2018).
+Statisticians have shown that people with elevated levels of LDL cholesterol are more likely to develop clogged arteries and coronary artery disease (Heart, Lung & Circulation, March 2018).
 If seniors also have high levels of lipoprotein a, termed Lp(a), the link is especially strong.
 Even individuals who have moderately raised cholesterol levels are at increased risk of heart disease compared to those whose levels are low (PLoS One, 2018).
 Doctors usually prescribe statins to lower cholesterol.
 However, some people don’t do well with them.
-Can they take red yeast rice instead?
+Can they take red yeast rice (RYR) instead?
+Readers share their experience.

 Searching for Alternatives to Statins: